What Local Offices Can I Run for?

-Picking a local office to run for is a great way to kick off your political career.
-While not everyone starts their career with a local office, campaigns for local political offices tend to be much smaller than state and federal campaigns.
-As a first-time candidate, then, doing so can help you build a foundation you can use for bigger campaigns down the road.
+Running for a local public office is a great way to kick off your political career.
+While not everyone starts their career with a local office, campaigning for local political offices is significantly more manageable than state and federal campaigns.
+As a first-time candidate, doing so can help you build the political experience you can use for bigger campaigns.

-Not to mention, the campaign budgets required for local elections tend to be more manageable than when running for state or federal office, which is great if you don’t have a strong network of potential donors and are looking to start building a support base.
+The political campaign budgets required for local elections are often orders of magnitude smaller than those of state or federal office, which is great if you don’t have a strong network of potential donors and are looking to start building a support base.

-Running a successful local campaign can raise your profile and serve as a good launching pad for a future run for higher office.
-But even if you don’t plan on running for a different office later on, finding a local office to run for can be a great way to help shape your community.
+Running a successful local campaign can raise your profile, build your political experience, and be a good launching pad for a future run for higher office.
+But even if you don’t plan on running for a different office later on, running for a local public office can be a great way to help shape your community.

-At the same time, running for a local office can be uniquely challenging for a few reasons:
+At the same time, hitting the local campaign trail can be uniquely challenging for a few reasons:

 • It’s often difficult to determine what offices are up for election.